jitsi/jitsi-meet-flutter-sdk/README.md

 ### JitsiMeet

 The `JitsiMeet` class is the entry point for the sdk.
-It is used to launch the meeting screen and to send all the events.
+It is used to launch the meeting screen, to send and receive all the events.

 1. ####  JitsiMeet()
     The constructor for the class.